harrypmdev/forest-exploration/README.md

 - Details (including scores) are saved to a google sheet and printed at the end of every game.
 - Leaderboard saves are ranked by score.

+## Rationale For Chosen Libraries

+- The emoji library by Taehoon Kim was chosen as it allowed the game map to be printed using emojis.
+This is more pleasant for the user to look at and what is being depicted is clearer, providing a better UX.
+- The gspread and google.oauth2.service_account libraries by Anton Burnashev and Google were chosen as they allowed access to a Google spreadsheet to which the leaderboard could be saved.

 ## Generation Features

 **Random Item Generation**